cerner/terra-framework/packages/terra-infinite-list/docs/README.md

 # Terra Infinite List

 The infinite list component provides virtual dom management and data request callbacks to manage large data sets within a list.
-InfiniteList is a controllerd HOC built upon a terra-list component in order to allow for list style and selection patterns.
+InfiniteList is a controllerd HOC built upon the terra-list component in order to allow for list style and selection patterns.

 ## Getting Started